 Each type of material such as hardwood, plywood, plastic, aluminum, MDF and more, each require a specific type of router bit, be sure to check the specifications of the bit type when purchasing your bits.

-3. Use the strongest bit you can.
+3. Use the strongest CNC router bits or CNC router tools you can.